deltakosh/uatools.js/README.md

 uatools.js
 ==========

-A set of tools to help you analyse user agent strings
+A set of tools to help you analyse user agent strings.